thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 to have an oblivious target.

-This mechanism does not aid in the discovery of proxies to use to access oblivious targets; the configurations of proxies is out of scope for this document.
+This mechanism does not aid in the discovery of proxies to use to access oblivious targets; the configuration of proxies is out of scope for this document.

 # Conventions and Definitions